IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 All other values are undefined.

-The bottom two fields of that field contain the checksum type, the value of which must be one of:
+The bottom two fields of that field contain the checksum type, the value of which MUST be one of:

 * 0, if the checksum is incorrect or an unknown checksum algorithm has been used;